eriq12/docker-node-discord-bot/README.md

     * The username for the user that the webserver will use.
   * MYSQL_PASS
     * The password for the user that the webserver will use.
+  * CACHE_SIZE
+    * The total amount of polls that the webserver will hold at a time before removing from memory.
 ## How to run:
 ### Register commands
 To have the current commands registered on your Discord server (as I do not have the commands registered globally) you will need to execute the following line when within the discord_bot directory (requires node.js installed on system):